What is corneal disease?

 Herpes zoster (shingles)

-Shingles can occur in anyone exposed to the chickenpox virus, but there is an increased risk in older adults (especially those over age 65) and people with a weakened immune system.
+Shingles can occur in anyone exposed to the chickenpox virus, but there's an increased risk in older adults (especially those over age 65) and people with a weakened immune system.

-See your doctor if you have any symptoms of shingles.
+See your ophthalmologist if you have any symptoms of shingles near or in the eye.

 Keratoconus is a progressive disease in which the cornea thins and changes shape.
-Keratoconus changes the curvature of the cornea, creating either mild or severe distortion, called astigmatism, and usually nearsightedness.
+Keratoconus changes the curvature of the cornea, creating either mild or severe distortion, called irregular astigmatism and usually nearsightedness.
 Keratoconus may also cause swelling and scarring of the cornea and vision loss.

 Causes of keratoconus include: